Scattering and absorption of ultracold atoms by nanotubes: Conclusion

-In conclusion, we have studied quantum reflection from nanotubes and shown it becomes significant for Bose-Einstein condensates.
-We saw that the nanotube potential extracted from recent experiments was significantly weaker than that expected for metallic tubes or even a good insulator.
-This might be explained by surface roughness effects \cite{cornish2009,PhysRevLett.97.093201}.
-Pairwise theories are only guaranteed to become accurate in the limit of rarified media but we find a close match with the Lifshitz theory in the dielectric case; this could potentially make design of nanodevices much simpler.
+In conclusion, we studied a range of factors that might influence loss rates from cold atom clouds to a nanotube.
+We found that potential strengths obtained in experiment were much weaker than those predicted by Lifshitz theory and further work will be required to settle this issue.
+Surface roughness and quantum reflection may be important factors.
+Pairwise theories of dispersion interactions are not generally additive \cite{PhysRevA.82.052517} and only guaranteed to become accurate in the limit of rarified media, but we find a close match with the Lifshitz theory in the dielectric case; this could potentially make design of nanodevices simpler.

+We studied quantum reflection from nanotubes and showed it becomes significant for $^{87}$Rb at low temperatures.
+This is in contrast to a rubidium atom and a wall, where reflection is expected to be barely measurable.
+Quantum reflection appears to play a greater role than previously expected but cannot fully explain the very low loss rates observed in experiment by itself.

-We then simulated BEC atom losses to a nanotube, finding highly non-trivial dynamics.
-A detailed description of the wavepacket, including quantum pressure and inter-atomic interactions was necessary to describe the experimental data.
-However, only very simple theories of the potential were required.
-Interestingly, no other loss channel, other than Casimir-Polder physics, was required to explain the results.
-Finally we considered how an oscillating nanotube excites a BEC.
-We found there is a resonance where the condensate fraction is significantly reduced at a frequency $< 1/t_c$.
+We then simulated BEC atom losses to a nanotube, finding highly non-trivial dynamics; repulsive interatomic interactions were found to increase atom loss rates.
+In contrast to what is expected for a thermal cloud, BEC loss rates were largely insensitive to the potential form and strength.

+Finally we considered how an oscillating nanotube interacts with a BEC, concluding that thermal vibrations will not change loss rates from an atom cloud.
+For driven oscillations, we found there is a resonance where the condensate fraction is significantly reduced at a frequency $< 1/t_c$.
 Very high and very low frequencies damage the condensate much less.
+In the future it may be possible to explore how the cold atoms exert a back-action on nanostructures, possibly leading to cooling since cold atom clouds typically have similar masses to nanotubes.
+This will probably have to been done with levitated nanodevices, or millikelvin temperature surfaces.

-We gratefully acknowledge support from the DFG through SFB/TRR21, the Baden-Württemberg RiSC Programme and Kompetenznetz ``Functional Nanostructures'', the Carl Zeiss Stiftung, and BW-grid computing resources.
+We gratefully acknowledge support from the DFG through SFB/TRR21 and the Open Access Publishing Fund of Tübingen University, the Baden-Württemberg RiSC Programme and ``Kompetenznetz Funktionelle Nanostrukturen'', the Carl Zeiss Stiftung, and BW-grid computing resources.